bkrn/greendoor/README.md

 # greendoor
 A web game that is fun

+## Development

+Html pages should just work opened in browser for dumb dev cycle.

+To start service `cd service && cargo run &` - should launch on 127.0.0.1:3030

+To start evauator - TBD

 ## Development Rules

 ### Client

 Vanilla ES6 no NPM or other package managers.
-SPA with entrance in /index.html
+Entrance in /index.html

 window should work as really really small